I Hate My Boobs or Randy Godwin's Strange New Hat

-75I’ve always had big boobies.
-I was the first girl in my grade to get them – at the tender age of 11.
+I’ve always had big boobies.
+I was the first girl in my grade to get them – at the tender age of 10 or 11.
 The pre-pubescent boys were fascinated with my chest swellings, as were the other girls, for entirely different reasons, of course.
 I, on the other hand, was not amused.
 I hated them!
 I didn’t want them!
 And I dang sure didn’t want to wear a bra.
 It was all just “too girly” for a tomboy like me.
+How was I going to be a cowboy with those things sticking out?

 By the time I hit my mid-teens, I was much more appreciative of my “blessings.”
 I had outgrown my tomboy stage by that time, and I had a keen interest in the opposite sex.
-I found that my bust line was a definite asset in my quest to attract the attention of potential suitors.
+I found that my bustline was a definite asset in my quest to attract the attention of potential suitors.
 So for this short span of just a few years, my boobs and I had an amicable relationship.

 I got married the first time when I was just eighteen.
 At nineteen, I had my first baby.
 The “twins,” my acquired nickname for the breasts, went crazy.
 They grew.
 And grew.
-By the time the third baby was born, they were huge – 46 Gs.
+By the time the third baby was born, they were huge – 46 GGs.
 Nope, that’s not a typo.
 Gs – as in a b c d e f G. I no longer liked “the girls.”
 They were heavy and cumbersome.
 They got in the way.
 I resented having to carry them with me everywhere I went.
 I have permanent grooves on top of my shoulders from “toting” them around.

 When I come in the house from being out somewhere, the first thing I do is report to my bedroom and remove that instrument of torture – the “boulder holder.”
 If hubby sees me doing it, he’ll joke and say, “Release the twins!
 Stand back, everybody!”

 A few years ago, I began experiencing pain and strange sensations in my left arm, left shoulder, and the left side of my neck.
-My primary care physician said I had nerve damage either from weight lifting or from carrying around the twins for all these years.
+My primary care physician said I had nerve damage either from weightlifting or from carrying around the twins for all these years.
 I went to a specialist who said it was most likely a direct result of supporting the heavy breasts, and she suggested a breast reduction.
 Sounded good to me, so I checked into the procedure.

 A lady who had recently had a breast reduction gave a talk at work one day, so of course, I attended.
 Everything was going great until I heard these words: